-Pornography: We prohibit advertising containing pornography or that depict graphic sexual acts or sexually explicit material.
+Pornography: We prohibit advertising containing pornography or that depicts graphic sexual acts or sexually explicit material.

-Privacy/Publicity Infringement: We hold personal privacy in the highest regard.
-Therefore, we prohibit ads that infringe, or have the potential to infringe, upon an individual’s privacy, right of publicity, or that portray an individual in a false light.
+Privacy and Publicity: We prohibit advertising that infringes, or has the potential to infringe, upon an individual’s privacy or right of publicity or that portrays an individual in a false light.

-Invoking Alexa: We prohibit advertising that references or invokes Amazon Alexa without prior written approval from the Amazon Alexa team.
+Alexa: We prohibit advertising that references or invokes Alexa without prior written approval from the Amazon Alexa team.

-Extreme Violence: We prohibit extreme violence (e.g. excessive gore) in ads.
-Moderate levels of violence (e.g. ads for action movies or thrillers) should only be directed to the appropriate audience, not in kids content.
+Extreme Violence: We prohibit advertising that depicts extreme violence or gore.
+Advertising that depicts moderate levels of violence should only be directed to the appropriate audience.

 Inventory Optimization Policy